5G bands cheat sheet: Verizon vs AT&T vs Sprint vs T-Mobile vs World

-As the new network grows, new questions arise: what 5G bands do carriers use in the United States?
-And within carriers, what 5G bands do Verizon, AT&T and T-Mobile rely on?
+5G is here and as the network grows, new questions arise: what 5G bands does carrier use in the United States?

 In this article, we go through the fundamental characteristics of 5G networks and the differences between various 5G bands.
 We also take a historic look at the 5G band roll-out since its start in the first half of 2019, when consumers got a first taste of the faster speeds to the new 5G developments.
 We also answers how 5G networks work in general and how different bands affect coverage, so let's get started!